BraedonWooding/Porc/docs/EBNF.md

 multiplicative_expr
   : power_expr (('*' | '/' | '%' | '//') power_expr)*

-additive_expr
+// NOTE: this is slightly wrong
+//       range can only be applied to a single additive expr
+//       or rather it itself isn't really one... but it has to be
+//       so its a weird mix?
+Basically it can't include itself additive_expr
   : multiplicative_expr (('+' | '-') multiplicative_expr)*
+  | additive_expr? '..' '='? additive_expr? [':' additive_expr]
   ;

 comparison_expr